sguox002/leetcode/leetcode-all.md

 ->>

 ## array
+<<-624	Maximum Distance in Arrays    		39.2%	Medium
+given m sorted array. pick two elements from two different array and get the distance=|a-b|. return the max distance.
+note: it is not a matrix.
+get the min of the first col and max from the back of each row.
+->>

 <<-678 valid paenthesis string
 string include (*) * can represent left or right or empty.
 '*' as a left, we increase counter by 1